SUSTAINABLY GROWN AND HARVESTED MAHOE HARDWOOD

 Mahoe, Hibiscus elatus

 All dimensions are in inches and all slabs are slightly larger than stated.
-All pieces have been planed on both sides unless stated.
+All pieces have been planed on both sides.
+Ends are Anchor-sealed.

 1) Your shipping address.

 2) Your shipping preference for a quote: USPS Priority (4-6 days) or USPS Retail Ground (14-18 days) .

 Mahoe, Hibiscus elatus, is a large forest tree endemic to Jamaica, Cuba, and now naturalized in Puerto Rico.
 The straight stems of mature specimens can rise to a height of 80 feet, with trunk diameters of 12 to 18 inches, on favorable sites attaining diameters of 36 inches.
 Its relatively fast growth makes mahoe a highly suitable candidate for sustainable forestry management.
 The leaves are long-stalked heart-shaped, flowers are large and funnel shaped, usually red, but occasionally yellow or orange.